aryaaa324/DWM_Lab_Practicals/README.md

 ---
 ## 12. 📈 Linear Regression
+**Definition**: A method to model the relationship between a dependent and one/more independent variables.

 ### Steps:
 -> Assume a linear relationship: Y = mX + c
 ->Estimate coefficients m and c by minimizing the cost function (MSE).